pajtai/grunt-release-notes/templates/README.template.md

     * default : `_`
 * `baseLinkPath` - The base of the path that will be used to generate the links to the release notes.
 For example : `https://github.com/Solid-Interactive/masseuse/blob/master/`
     * default : `''`
+* `notesField` - The field on `grunt.config.releaseNotes` which will be used to create the generate release notes string.
+    * default : `notes`

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).